 INSEAD consistently finds a place among the world’s top five MBA programs by Financial Times, Bloomberg Businessweek, and Forbes.

-The INSEAD MBA program was placed first in the FT’s 2016 ranking.
-The Tsinghua-INSEAD Dual Degree Executive MBA and the Single School EMBA program have received the top ranking from FT (2015).
+The INSEAD MBA program was placed second in the FT’s 2018 ranking.
+The Tsinghua-INSEAD Dual Degree Executive MBA and the Single School EMBA program have been among the top ten on FT (2017).

 As can be expected, INSEAD boasts an array of distinguished professors who are also world-class researchers.
 They come from many countries, including India.
 Business case studies prepared by INSEAD professors are the second-most widely used in the world, after those authored by Harvard Business School professors.
 Ilian Mihov, Professor of Economics, is the Dean.